jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab15.md

 There are several possible approaches:

-* Add the volatile qualifier as shown in the Multi-Access Volatile Pointer Interface example.
+* Add the volatile qualifier shown in the Multi-Access Volatile Pointer Interface example.
 The test bench does not model unique reads and writes, and RTL simulation using the original C/C++ test bench might fail, but viewing the trace file waveforms shows that the correct reads and writes are being performed.

 * Modify the code to model explicit unique reads and writes.
 See the following example.

-* Modify the code to using a streaming data type.
+* Modify the code to use a streaming data type.
 A streaming data type allows hardware using streaming data to be accurately modeled.

-The following code example has been updated to ensure that it reads four unique values from the test bench and write two unique values.
+The following code example has been updated to ensure that it reads four unique values from the test bench and writes two unique values.
 Because the pointer accesses are sequential and start at location zero, a streaming interface type can be used during synthesis.

 **pointer_stream_good.h**
 ```c++